Hermetic occult books

 ISBN 13: 9780486218663.
 This is an unabridged reprint of the text of the original folio edition and is virtually identical to the University Books edition (see above).
 A softcover edition is available new direct from the publishers.

 Routledge & Kegan Paul, London.
 1969.
 Hardcover, 698pp, 20 plates (5 in colour and 420 b/w illus.
-Earlier editions of this book were published from 1928 onwards, but are essentially identical with this edition, which was simultaneously issued in the United States by Barnes & Noble.
+Earlier editions of this book were published from 1928 onwards, but are essentially identical with this edition, simultaneously issued in the United States by Barnes & Noble.

 Gramercy Books (an imprint of Penguin Random House), 1995.
 Hardcover, 736pp.